-Written / directed by Jonathan Jakubowicz, key cast includes Jesse Eisenberg, Ed Harris, Edgar Ramírez, Clémence Poésy
+Written/directed by Jonathan Jakubowicz; key cast includes Jesse Eisenberg, Ed Harris, Edgar Ramírez and Clémence Poésy.

-Having recently seen Eisenberg in The Art Of Self Defense (2019) where for much of the film he’s far from empowered, I like that in Resistance his character appears to be brave, heroic and taking charge.
+Having recently seen Eisenberg in The Art of Self Defence (2019), where for much of the film he’s far from empowered, I like that in Resistance his character appears brave, heroic and in charge.

 Matthias Schweighöfer, Bella Ramsey, Géza Röhrig, Karl Markovics, Félix Moati, Alicia von Rittberg, Vica Kerekes, Tobias Gareth Elman, Kue Lawrence, Christian Clarke and Aurélie Bancilhon also star.